kaw393939/eaikw/IMPLEMENTATION_CHECKLIST.md

 Complete checklist for getting Phase 2 working in your environment.

+**Mission:** Turn students into career-ready AI professionals with a guided, automated onboarding experience.

+This checklist ensures all integrations support the automated onboarding pipeline that guides students toward career readiness.

 ## ✅ Code Implementation Status

 All code is implemented and ready.
 Check the following: